anderson-aristotle/cs-data-structures/README.md

 There are thorough tests for all of these methods.
 Run them often!
 If you're working in Ruby, it will be `bin/rake test`.
-If you're working in JS it will be `grunt test`. **For the tests to work you must open up the relevant spec file in Atom and replace any instances of `xdescribe` with `describe`.** Otherwise the tests will be listed as pending.
+If you're working in JS it will be `grunt test`.

+**For the tests to work** you must open up the relevant spec file in Atom and make a few changes so that the tests are no longer "pending".
+If you're dong the JS version, open up `spec/linked-list.spec.js` and change all instances of `xdescribe` to `describe`.
+If you're using Ruby, open `spec/linked_list_spec.rb` and change all instances of `xit` to `it`.

 ### Linked List Bonus Challenges